bvibber/wasm2swf/readme.md

 `f32` operations are not available either; as with JavaScript it supports 64-bit doubles only.
 Explicit rounding could be introduced at some performance cost, but for now 32-bit float values are approximated with doubles.

-Question: Are unaligned loads and stores supported?
-Doesn't indicate not, so hope so.
+Unaligned loads and stores are supported, so alignment lowering is not required as in wasm2js.

 AVM2 has separate `int` and `uint` types for 32-bit values; we use integer primarily and convert when needed to perform unsigned operations.